-All Ph.D. candidates will take a General Field Examination covering the field of study embraced by the home department or division.
+Each Ph.D. student will take a General Field Examination covering the field of study embraced by the home department or division.
+General Field Exam questions will be developed as per each department's internal procedures.
+General Field Exams will be evaluated by a faculty committee that is determined as per each department's internal procedures.